18F/hub/_pages/qa/aloha-request-leave-vacation-sick-time.md

 ## How do I request time off?

 1. Visit [ALOHA](http://aloha.gsa.gov/) and use your GSA credentials to log in.
-2. Submit your supervisor approval to Aaron Snow.
+2. Submit your supervisor approval to your supervisor.
 3. Add an event to the Google calendar "18F Out of Office," so everyone knows you're out of the office.

 ## How do I access ALOHA if I'm a remote employee?